Kapu1178/quartz-wta20/content/Mechanical References/Rage.md

 | Gibbous    | 5          |
 | Full       | 4          |

 ## Using Rage
 Rage points are spent at the beginning of a turn, in the declaration stage.
 You can spend Rage only in times of stress.

 - **Frenzy:**  Frenzy is the violent outburst, the untamed savagery, the animal instinct for blood and brutality that lurks in the heart of every werewolf.
 Whenever a player gets four or more successes on a Rage roll, the character enters a frenzy.
 See Frenzy on p.
 261 for more information on the causes and resolutions of frenzies.

 - **Extra Actions:** A player can spend Rage to give her character extra actions in a single turn.
 However, a Garou cannot spend more Rage points for actions in a turn than half of her permanent Rage rating.
 See p.
 266.
+>[!info]+ Extra Action Restrictions
+> * **Rage Score:** Within a single turn, a player can spend up to half his character’s permanent Rage score in Rage points (rounded up) when getting extra actions.
+A Garou with Rage 5, for example, can spend three Rage for three extra actions that turn.
+The player could spend more Rage in order to ignore stunning or pain, but cannot get more than three extra actions that turn.
+> * **Timing:** Rage spent for extra actions must be declared at the beginning of the turn.
+Other Rage expenditures can be declared at any point within that turn.
+> * **Speed:** In a single turn, a character can take only as many “normal” extra actions as she has dots in either her Dexterity or Wits, whichever is lower.
+A Dexterity 4/Wits 3 Garou, for instance, could take only three extra actions without incurring a penalty.
+If her player chooses to exceed that limit, she suffers a +3 penalty to all difficulties that turn.
+Essentially, the werewolf is trying to go too fast for her body (Dexterity) or mind (Wits) to process.
+If she happens to be in frenzy, however, her Rage actions are limited only by her Dexterity, as she’s pretty much “beyond her wits” to start with.

 - **Changing Forms:** A Player may spend a Rage point for his character to change instantly to any form he desires, without having to roll Stamina + Primal-Urge.
 See p.
 285.